IanMadlenya/quotes/README.md

 the best listed quote at that point.

-# Example use of the ScIDB plugin
+# Using the ScIDB plugin with the example data

 ## Load the example data into SciDB